“All that is valuable in human society depends upon the

 Our Executive Director, Barry Berman, is active in every facet of the school’s daily operations and directs its long-term vision.
 He offers his time and efforts pro bono.

-ICT is proud to have an all-graduate teaching staff: Nicolene Damons (class of 2010), Zanele Mdokwana and Sindi Rosi (both class of 2012).
+ICT is proud to have an all-graduate teaching staff: Zanele Mdokwana (ICT Class 8), Nolusindiso Rosi (ICT Class 7), Nceba Nyoka (ICT Class 3), and Yonela Mbombo, (ICT Class 18).
 Each is uniquely qualified to speak to the needs and aspirations of the students.
 ICT loves growing teachers as well as cooks.

-Our Operations and Culinary Arts Manager, Melinda van Staden, works tirelessly to uplift all aspects of the school, from her work in the kitchen, to assisting the staff, to securing jobs for our graduates and broadening ICT’s profile within the community.
+Our Director of Operations and Culinary Arts, Melinda Wiggins, works tirelessly to uplift all aspects of the school, from her work in the kitchen, to assisting the staff, to securing jobs for our graduates and broadening ICT’s profile within the community.
+Melinda is assisted by Vivienne Peters, HR and Student Relations Coordinator.

 ICT has a devoted Board of Directors, people whose care and expertise help steer our mission.